google/skia/site/dev/testing/skiagold.md

 * Baselines are managed in Gold outside of Git, but in lockstep with Git commits.
 * Each commit creates >500k images.
 * Deviations from the baseline are triaged after a CL lands and images are triaged as either `positive` or `negative`.
+'Positive' means the diff is considered acceptable.
+'Negative' means the diff is considered unacceptable and requires a fix.
   If a CL causes Skia to break it is reverted or an additional CL is landed to fix the problem.
 * We test across a range of dimensions, e.g.:

   - OS (Windows, Linux, Mac, Android, iOS)